fomightez/structurework/pdbsum-utilities/README.md

 Verified compatible with both Python 2.7 and Python 3.8.

+PDBsum data for protein-protein interactions comes from under the 'Prot-prot' tab at PDBsum.

 Written to run from command line or pasted/loaded inside a Jupyter notebook cell.
 The main ways to run the script are demonstrated in the notebook `Working with PDBsum in Jupyter Basics.ipynb` that can be found when sessions are launched from [here](https://github.com/fomightez/pdbsum-binder).